hassanikyz/CarND-Advanced-Lane-Lines/FinalWriteUp.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+measure_curve_on_road() function in cell In 192 calculates the radius of curvatur of the lane and position is calculated by another function get_vehicle_offset()

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+I implemented these steps in In 197  Here is an example of my result on a test image:

 ![alt text][image6]